10 Reasons and Fixes to Loud PC Fans When Idle

 One common thing to look out for is a stray cable touching against fan blades as they rotate.
 This can cause a bad noise and is so easily fixed.

-Computer case fans loud when idle
+Computer case fans are loud when idle

 The stereotypical sign is when any of the fans attached to the front or back of your computer produce a clicking or high-pitched noise.